lizmat/articles/ocd-santa.md

 Santa likes the Raku Programming Language a lot, because it just works like Santa thinks.
 There's just this one thing missing to make Santa feel at home again, just like in the olden days: an easy way to make sorted lists and easily insert new values into these lists to keep them up-to-date.

 Sure, Santa knows there are hashes.
-And if you want to iterate over all keys, you can easily do:
+And if you want to iterate over all keys alphabetically sorted, you can easily do:
 ````raku
 for %hash.keys.sort -> $key {
     ...